yaaabs/customodoro/README.md

 ✅ **Dual Timer Modes** - Only app with both Classic & Reverse Pomodoro techniques
 ✅ **100% Free & Open Source** - No premium features locked behind paywall
-✅ **No Registration Required** - Start using immediately, privacy-focused
-✅ **Works Offline** - PWA technology ensures functionality without internet
-✅ **Cross-Platform Compatibility** - Works on any device with a modern browser
+✅ **Registration Optional** - Start using immediately; create an account only if you want cross-device sync (privacy-first) ✅ **PWA: Add to Home Screen** - Mobile install supported; offline functionality is not enabled in this release ✅ **Cross-Platform Compatibility** - Works on any device with a modern browser
 ✅ **Lightweight Performance** - Fast loading, minimal resource usage
 ✅ **Regular Feature Updates** - Community-driven development and improvements